 We performed kinematic structural discontinuity analyses for each of the representative quarry wall orientations presented in Table 2.
 The analyses were performed to evaluate potential rock slope failure modes controlled by planar rock mass discontinuities based exclusively on the geometric relationships of the discontinuities measured.
 Potential rock slope failure modes include sliding of wedges formed in the slope by the intersection of two discontinuity planes, sliding of rock blocks along a single planar discontinuity, and toppling rock blocks.
-The computer program DIPS 7.0 (Rocscience, 2018) was used for the kinematic stability analysis.
+The computer program DIPS 8.024 (Rocscience, 2023) was used for the kinematic stability analysis.
 Inputs for the analyses include the following:

-- 1) Representative discontinuity orientations (dip and dip direction) determined from all previous years' data and updated utilizing data collected during the 2020/2021 site visits (Table 1). - Mine Slope Orientations (dip and dip direction) as presented in Table 2 and shown in Figure A total of 13 slope orientations were considered. - Estimated Rock Mass Discontinuity Interface Friction Angle.
+- 1) Representative discontinuity orientations (dip and dip direction) determined from all previous years' data and updated utilizing data collected during the 2023 site visits (Table 1). - Mine Slope Orientations (dip and dip direction) as presented in Table 2 and shown in Figure A total of 13 slope orientations were considered. - Estimated Rock Mass Discontinuity Interface Friction Angle.
 A typical interface friction angle of 33 degrees was considered in all cases for the kinematic analysis, as discussed in Section 6.3.

-The kinematic analysis stereonet plots are presented in Figures 8 through 15.
+The kinematic analysis stereonet plots are presented in Figures 8 through 24.
 Representative discontinuity orientations are shown as green lines.
 The orientation of the slope face for the considered wall is shown as an orange great circle.
-The friction circle is shown as a black line.
+The friction circle used for planar failure analysis is shown as a black line.
+The limits of the critical zone for the planar failure analysis are defined by the area of overlap between the friction circle and the daylight envelope.
 The limits of the "critical zone" are defined by the area of overlap between the friction circle and the great circle representing the plane of the slope face and is shown as a light orange shaded area.
 Each kinematic analysis plot is evaluated based on where discontinuities plot in relation to the critical zone.